§ 39-2-1.2. Utility base rate Advertising, demand-side management and renewables.

 (j) Effective January 1, 2016, the commission shall annually allocate from the administrative funding amount allocated in (i) from the demand-side management program as described in subsection (i) as follows: fifty percent (50%) for the purposes identified in subsection (i) and fifty percent (50%) annually to the office of energy resources for activities associated with planning, management, and evaluation of energy-efficiency programs, renewable-energy programs, system reliability, least-cost procurement, and with regulatory proceedings, contested cases, and other actions pertaining to the purposes, powers, and duties of the office of energy resources.

-(l) On or after August 1, 2015, at the request of the Rhode Island infrastructure bank, each electric-distribution company, except for the Pascoag Utility District and Block Island Power Company, shall remit two percent (2%) of the amount of the 2014 electric demand-side charge collections to the Rhode Island infrastructure bank in accordance with the terms of § 46-12.2-14.1.
+(l) On or after August 1, 2015, at the request of the Rhode Island infrastructure bank, each electric-distribution company, except for the Pascoag Utility District and Block Island Power Company, shall remit two percent (2%) of the amount of the 2014 electric demand-side charge collections to the Rhode Island infrastructure bank.

-(m) On or after August 1, 2015, at the request of the Rhode Island infrastructure bank, each gas-distribution company shall remit two percent (2%) of the amount of the 2014 gas demand-side charge collections to the Rhode Island infrastructure bank in accordance with the terms of § 46-12.2-14.1.
+(m) On or after August 1, 2015, at the request of the Rhode Island infrastructure bank, each gas-distribution company shall remit two percent (2%) of the amount of the 2014 gas demand-side charge collections to the Rhode Island infrastructure bank.